Michael-Steshenko/iMop/README.md

 When cloning make sure to clone via HTTPS URL

 ### VSCode
-After installing VSCode, we want to install VSCode CLI to path:
+After installing VSCode, we want to add VSCode CLI to path:
 In VSCode open Fommand Pallete and type `Shell Command: Install 'code' command in PATH`